 There is no requirement for separate specific training.
 You will be required to declare that you have read the PGDs and Risk Assessment forms and self-declare you are competent to provide the service. eTools for oral treatments all have supporting online CPD training modules which are included as part of the support package.
 If you feel you have a further need for training please contact: email@example.com

-The visual below illustrates the different options for oral/topical PGD Services:
+The visual below illustrates the different options for non-vaccination (previously known as oral/topical) PGD Services:

 If you have further questions regarding training requirements, please view our FAQs or contact: firstname.lastname@example.org